afirstenberg/multivocal/README.md

     configuration.

 3. Register the function to be called when a request comes in from Dialogflow and have multivocal process it.

-    This uses the Firebase Cloud Functions registration method to declare the function, but anything that can pass an express-like `req` and `res` object to `Multivocal.process()` will work fine.
-(These include Google Cloud Functions and anything running express.js.)
+    In this case, we're using the Firebase webhook processor to process from Firebase Cloud Functions, but there are also processors for Google Cloud Functions (which are slightly different), an Express function, or if you're using AWS Lambda.
+If you're using something else, you can build the environment yourself, call the processing, and send the JSON response.

 ## Features

 ### Naming Convention